Sunrisers Hyderabad: Champions League T20

+Home record

+This section include records against other teams at the Rajiv Gandhi International Cricket Stadium in IPL.

 Rivalries

-Rivalry with RCB
+Rivalry with Royal Challengers Bengaluru

-There is a notable rivalry between Royal Challengers Bangalore with the Hyderabad franchises, first with Deccan Chargers and now with Sunrisers Hyderabad.
-The clashes between Bangalore and Hyderabad have been intense with the latter ultimately dominating the former.
-Deccan Chargers had won 6 out of the 11 clashes between the two and Sunrisers currently lead by 12 games to the 9 games that were won by RCB.
-There is also a notable trend where the Hyderabad franchise has jeopardised RCB's campaign in some way or the other.
-The 2009 Indian Premier League Final and the 2016 Indian Premier League Final were both won by the Deccan Chargers and Sunrisers Hyderabad respectively.
-Their 2020 clash was also at a high stake eliminator, where a fifty by Kane Williamson trumped RCB to knock them out of IPL 2020.
-The most recent example would be even with their abysmal 2021 season, SRH were able to beat a on the rise RCB at a time when RCB could have reached the top 2 but ended up in the 3rd-place resulting in them having to play the eliminator, where they ended up eventually losing to KKR to knock them out of IPL 2021.
-Their 2022 IPL campaign was also affected by SRH, who they lost by 9 wickets after scoring 68 in their first counter and were under pressure because of their negative run rate throughout their otherwise strong campaign.
+There is a notable rivalry between Royal Challengers Bengaluru and the Hyderabad franchises, first with Deccan Chargers and now with Sunrisers Hyderabad.
+The clashes between Bengaluru and Hyderabad have been intense with the latter ultimately dominating the former.
+Deccan Chargers had won 6 out of the 11 clashes between the two and Sunrisers currently lead with 13 games to the 11 games won by RCB as per the latest edition.
+There is also a notable trend where the Hyderabad franchise has jeopardised RCB's campaigns in some way or the other.
+The 2009 Indian Premier League final was won by Deccan Chargers and the 2016 Indian Premier League final was won by Sunrisers Hyderabad.
+Their 2020 clash was also at a high-stake eliminator, where a fifty by Kane Williamson trumped RCB to knock them out of IPL 2020.
+Even with their abysmal 2021 season, SRH were able to beat a rising RCB.
+RCB had the opportunity to reach the top 2 but ended up in 3rd place, forcing them to play the eliminator, where they eventually lost to KKR, knocking them out of IPL 2021.
+RCB's 2022 IPL campaign was also affected by SRH, whom they lost to by 9 wickets after scoring 68 in their first encounter, putting them under pressure because of their negative run rate throughout their otherwise strong campaign.

+In the latest chapter of the rivalry between the two in IPL 2024, like the Kolkata Knight Riders, Sunrisers Hyderabad were the first to break the 263-run record set by RCB, which seemed insurmountable at the time as a result of Chris Gayle's 175 *.
+In a more humiliating turn, SRH again broke RCB's record against RCB themselves on their home ground, scoring 287 runs, thanks to a 39-ball century by Travis Head and a 30-ball 67 by Heinrich Klassen.
+Although there was a valiant effort by RCB, spearheaded by Dinesh Karthik's 83 off 35 and captain Faf du Plessis's 62 off 28, RCB still lost by 25 runs.
+The loss also worsened RCB's already unfavourable odds in their dismal IPL 2024 to qualify for the playoffs.
+SRH would break RCB's 263 record for the third time and score 266 against the Delhi Capitals after setting an all-time T20 record by scoring 125 runs inside the power-play.